ory/elements/CODE_OF_CONDUCT.md

   without their explicit permission
 - Other conduct which could reasonably be considered inappropriate in a professional setting

+## Open Source Community Support

+Ory Open source software is collaborative and based on contributions by developers in the Ory community.
+There is no obligation from Ory to help with individual problems.
+If Ory open source software is used in production in a for-profit company or enterprise environment, we mandate a paid support contract where Ory is obligated under their service level agreements (SLAs) to offer a defined level of availability and responsibility.
+For more information about paid support please contact us at sales@ory.sh.

 ## Enforcement Responsibilities